afry-south/mix-match-cv/result_and_conclusion.md

 #### Is there a potential for further development?
-Yes.
+- Yes.
 Structuring the data in the assignments, adding keywords etc could also be helpful just for searching manually.
+- Gathering data on what Resume actually got an assignement would be very useful as labelled data.

 #### How can we become better at innovation?